 Dr. Smiley grew up on a ranch in Pleasant Hill, Iowa where she was an avid horse woman and barrel racer.
 While in college in Boulder, she volunteered at the Colorado Therapeutic Riding Center – teaching disabled children to ride horses for physical and psychological therapy.
 She has alway been drawn to smaller communities and rural areas.
 Dr. Smiley practiced rural emergency medicine in Colorado.
 During that time she was fortunate enough to spend her winters working in the medical centers at the base of the world class ski resorts of Winter Park & Breckenridge.
 From those experiences she gained a special interest in orthopedic injuries and sports medicine.
 She has a special interest in acute care, pediatrics and sports medicine.
 Dr. Smiley has a special place in her heart for our precious little ones and very much enjoys making pediatric patients feel comfortable in the doctor’s office.
 She encompasses a holistic approach to healthcare and embraces the osteopathic tradition of incorporating mind, body & spirit for treating her patients.

 She enjoys the snow much more now as a ski vacation than a daily occurrence!
 Dr. Smiley moved to Santa Rosa Beach, Florida for the warm climate and amazing coastline after vacationing here several times.
-She enjoys paddle boarding, swimming and biking with her family which consists of the other Dr. Smiley (J.T.) and daughter (Jade).
+She enjoys paddle boarding, swimming and biking with her family which consists of the other Dr. Smiley (J.T.), her daughter (Jade) and son (Theo).
 Family is very important to her and she wanted a family friendly place where her child could thrive and be raised similar to her upbringings in Iowa.
 She fell in love with the emerald blue water and the friendly spirit of the southerners who reside in Santa Rosa Beach!

 J.T.
 Smiley D.O. grew up an avid water skier and competitive alpine ski racer in Edina, Minnesota.
 His love of skiing and the mountains took him to The University of Montana in Missoula for college.
 While perusing his passions of climbing, skiing and kayaking, he completed his bachelor of arts degree in Health and Human Performance with Honors.